 Load Securing Equipment: Depending on the type of loads, different securing equipment such as chains, ropes, webs, strappings, etc. should be used.

-Ladder access must be provided and should be clamped onto the trailer to prevent the ladder slipping or moving during use.
+Ladder access must be provided and should be clamped onto the trailer to prevent the ladder from slipping or moving during use.
 Never allow people to jump down from trucks or trailers or climb onto trucks and trailers without using a ladder.

 Be aware of the hazards and risks while loading and unloading materials from trucks and trailers.
 Ensure adequate safety measures before and during job execution are fulfilled.
 Your awareness, constant vigilance, timely and prompt actions could eliminate major incidents.